lieuwe-berg/bmcpack/index.md

 ## Issues

 Are there any issues with the resource pack?
-Please open an issue on the GitHub, which can be done [here](https://github.com/lieuwe-berg/bmcpack/issues).
+Please [open an issue on GitHub](https://github.com/lieuwe-berg/bmcpack/issues).
 Suggestions are always appreciated on the same issues page.